Thrush in pregnancy: Causes & home treatments

 Causes

-- Increased vaginal discharge: Pregnancy leads to increased vaginal discharge, creating a moist environment that can foster fungal infections.
+- Increased vaginal discharge: Pregnancy increases vaginal discharge, creating a moist environment that supports fungal growth.

 Symptoms